CosmosDB/labs/java/technical_deep_dive/04-authoring_stored_procedures.md

 1. Observe the results of the console project.

-    > This stored procedure will bulk upload 500 documents to your collection within the specified partition key.
+    > This stored procedure will bulk upload 500 documents to your Container within the specified partition key.

 1. Click the **🗙** symbol to close the terminal pane.